 Subasi (2010) conducted the study in Turkey in an effort to observe the main causes of speaking anxiety among EFL students.
 The study included fifty-five first-year students enrolled in the ELT Department.
-The participants were given a survey with 55 multiple-choice questions categorised into five sections: The poll was divided into five sections,, self-evaluation for the present level of study, selfevaluation for the can-do scale self-evaluation for self-perception by the English speakers, the fright of adverse evaluation and foreign language classroom anxiety scale.
-Additionally, a random selection of fifteen students was done to engage in interviews to determine the causes of their anxiety while speaking in English.
-The study findings showed a link people's anxiety between level and their apprehension of being judged negatively.
-Additionally, the research results showed considerably strong negative correlations between anxiety and three of the self-rating items: self-rating for the present level of study, self-rating for the cando scale, and self-rating perception by the English language.
-Additionally, it was established that the three self-reported English proficiency levels formed the best model for predicting the degree of anxiety in this population.
-Ultimately, the examination of interview data revealed important details regarding the primary causes of the students' nervousness during oral practice sessions, including individual factors. instructors' demeanour, instructional strategies, and prior experiences.
+The participants were given a survey with 55 multiple-choice questions categorised into five sections: The poll was divided into five sections, , self-evaluation for the present level of study, self-evaluation for the can-do scale selfevaluation for self-perception by the English speakers, the fright of adverse evaluation and foreign language classroom anxiety Additionally, a random selection of fifteen students was done to engage in interviews to determine the causes of their anxiety while speaking in English.
+The study findings showed a link between people's anxiety level and their apprehension of negatively. being judged Additionally. research results showed considerably negative correlations between anxiety and three of the self-rating items: self-rating for the present level of study, self-rating for the can-do scale, and selfrating perception by the English language.
+Additionally, it was established that the three selfreported English proficiency levels formed the best model for predicting the degree of anxiety in this population.
+Ultimately, the examination interview data revealed important details regarding the primary causes of the students' nervousness during oral practice sessions, including individual factors. instructors' demeanour, instructional strategies, and prior experiences.

-Akkakoson (2016) revealed an additional discovery about language challenges and communication Their research examined anxiety. conceptualisation of speaking anxiety during English classes, people's feelings about speaking English in class, self-rating for speaking English, and the causes of speaking anxiety.
+Akkakoson (2016) revealed an additional discovery about language challenges and communication research anxiety.
+Their examined conceptualisation of speaking anxiety during English classes, people's feelings about speaking English in class, self-rating for speaking English, and the causes of speaking anxiety.
 There were 282 Thai students participated in the research.
 The study tools included questionnaires modified from the Foreign Language Classroom Anxiety Scale and interviews.
-Similar to the aforesaid research researches of Kayaoglu and Saglamel (2013) and Liu (2007) the students felt that an inadequate vocabulary was the biggest reason for their speaking anxietv.
-Additionally. examination anxiety and worry about receiving a bad grade were more common causes of speaking anxiety in contrast to communication apprehension.
+Similar to the aforesaid research researches of Kayaoglu and Saglamel (2013) and the students Liu (2007)felt that inadequate vocabulary was the biggest reason their speaking anxiety.
+Additionally, examination anxiety and worry about receiving a bad grade were more common causes of speaking anxiety in contrast to communication apprehension.
 Additionally, Zia and Norrihan's (2015) research in Afghanistan indicated that speaking anxiety among learners was mostly caused by the concern of receiving a poor grade.
 The study measured the classroom performance concerns (Communication Apprehension, Test Anxiety, and Fear of Negative Evaluation) of EFL learners to assess their speaking anxiety in language courses.
 Additionally, they identified the causes of language classroom students' anxiousness when speaking a foreign language.
 The study was performed on one hundred and fifteen first-year EFL undergraduate students.
-The study collected data using Horwitz et al.'s (1986) modified model of the Foreign Language Classroom Anxiety Scale (FLCAS).
+The study collected data using Horwitz et al.'s

+(1986) modified model of the Foreign Language Classroom Anxiety Scale (FLCAS).
 The findings indicated extreme levels of three types of performance anxiety symptoms among students.
 Additionally, the respondents were concerned about other people's opinions regarding them in various assessment circumstances in the language classroom.
-The majority of them were worried about how their classmates teacher and would judge comprehension and proficiency in English.
+The majority of them were worried about how their and classmates would judge teacher comprehension and proficiency in English.
 Due to the fear of loss of self-respect and expected humiliation for committing errors, they were particularly anxious about the teacher correcting their errors, speaking in front of the class, and volunteering to respond to questions.